-Industrial - Permitted Allowed industrial and institutional uses located with in an industrial zone per the Industrial and Institutional use subcategories of the Permitted Use tables in Section 4.03 of the Gresham Community Development Code (GCDC).
-Also includes buildings primarily related to utilities in any land use district.
+Industrial - Permitted uses in an industrial zone per the Permitted Use tables in Section 4 of the Gresham Community Development Code (GCDC).
 Does not include uses that are subject to limitations or a special use review per the Permitted Use tables in GCDC Section 4.
 Accessory uses include offices.